 Shall we examine if that could be the case?
 Looking at how Microsoft reintroduced the feature, it really does sound like it.

-So, we zoomed into this idea first.
+So, we zoomed in on this idea first.

 EnrollmentStatusTracking DDF file